Kirk Franklin: With groups (1992–2000)

 In 1992, Franklin organized "The Family", which was a 17-voice choir, formed from neighborhood friends and associates.
 In 1992, Vicki Mack-Lataillade, the co-founder of fledgling GospoCentric Records label, heard one of their demo tapes and was so impressed she immediately signed up Kirk & The Family to a recording contract.

 In 1993, the group, now known as "Kirk Franklin & The Family", released their debut album, Kirk Franklin & The Family.
 It spent almost two years on the gospel music charts and charted on the R&B charts, eventually earning platinum sales status.
 It remained at No. 1 on the Billboard Top Gospel Albums chart for 42 weeks.
 It was only the third gospel music album to sell over a million units after Aretha Franklin's Amazing Grace and BeBe & CeCe Winans' Addictive Love.

 Two years later, after releasing a 1995 Christmas album entitled Kirk Franklin & the Family Christmas, the group released Whatcha Lookin' 4 in 1996.
-The album was certified 2× platinum and earned Franklin his first Grammy Award for Best Contemporary Soul Gospel Album.
-1997 brought another album, a collaboration with the vocal ensemble God's Property, aptly named God's Property from Kirk Franklin's Nu Nation.
-The lead single, "Stomp", featuring Cheryl "Salt" James (of Salt-N-Pepa), was a big hit, enjoying heavy rotation on MTV and other music channels and charting at No. 1 on the R&B Singles Airplay chart for two weeks, even making it into the Top 40.
-God's Property from Kirk Franklin's Nu Nation was No. 1 on the R&B Albums chart for five weeks, No. 3 on the Pop charts, and would go on to be certified 3× platinum.
-It also brought Franklin another Grammy for Best Contemporary Soul Gospel Album, as well as three Grammy nominations.
+The album was certified platinum and earned Franklin his first Grammy Award for Best Contemporary Soul Gospel Album.

 In 1996, Franklin's song "Joy" was recorded by Whitney Houston and the Georgia Mass Choir.
 With production by Houston and Mervyn Warren, the composition was included on the best-selling gospel album of all time, soundtrack to The Preacher's Wife.